darrelmiller/azure_api_management/README.md

   ![](media/alt_image6.png)

-## Creating Your First Product
+### Creating Your First Product

-1. Go to the Products section using the sidebar.
+1. Go to the **Products** section using the sidebar.

   ![](media/image4.png)

+1. View the list of your existing products.

 1. Add a new product and ensure that you *deselect* the **Require subscription** option.